GoMapur/ios-decal-proj4/README.md

 # ios-decal-proj4
 This is for iOS-decal

-App Name: Guess Correlation Plus
+Heading 1: App Name: Guess Correlation Plus
 Authors:
 • Mingjian Lu
 Purpose: